kxcontrib/space-weather/README.md

 <small>_Figure 1: Values for the phase scintillation index projected to the vertical, recorded by each CHAIN receiver throughout 2015._</small>

 ### Metrics
-As only 3% of the data represented scintillation occuring, it would have been easy to create a model which produced high accuracy.
-A naive model which predicted that scintillation never occured would still have been correct 97% of the time.
+As only 3% of the data represented scintillation occurring, it would have been easy to create a model which produced high accuracy.
+A naive model which predicted that scintillation never occurred would still have been correct 97% of the time.
 Additional metrics were therefore needed to determine how well the models performed.

 In addition to accuracy, the True Skill Statistic (TSS) has been used throughout this paper to evaluate model performance.
-The TSS calculates the difference between recall and the false postive rate and produces values ranging from -1 to 1, with 1 being the perfect score.
+The TSS calculates the difference between recall and the false positive rate and produces values ranging from -1 to 1, with 1 being the perfect score.
 [8]

 $$\begin{equation}TSS=\frac{TP}{TP+FN}-\frac{FP}{FP+TN}\end{equation}$$